Movement-DAO/move-docs/docs/dao/legal/definitions.md

 >
 > **(v)** the Designated Smart Contract, any of the DAO Members or the DAO Property is subject to a Legal Order that prohibits the Designated Smart Contract (or that, if the Designated Smart Contract were a Person, would prohibit the Designated Smart Contract) from executing any function or operation it would otherwise reasonably be expected to execute.

-**"Member"** means each Person entering into this Agreement as a member or subsequently admitted as a member pursuant to the terms of this Agreement, but does not include any Person that has ceased to be a Member of the DAO.
+**"Member"** means each Person entering into this Agreement as a Member or subsequently admitted as a Member pursuant to the terms of this Agreement, but does not include any Person that has ceased to be a Member of the DAO.
 If at any time there is only one Member, then all references to "Members" shall be deemed to mean "Member."

 **A "Multi-Signature Wallet"** is a smart contract wallet on the Designated Blockchain Network that requires a minimum number of people to approve a transaction before it can occur (M-of-N).